Special Education Classroom Observation

 My son’s elementary school has over 1500 students.
 Imagine if every parent wanted to visit and observe the classroom!
 What a major disruption that would be.

-But my child has special needs.
+But my child has special needs or an IEP.
 Ok, I hear you.
 Even using just the kids with IEPs, that’s probably about 250 kids in my son’s school.
 With the PA school year only 180 days, that means that just about every day, there could be a parent in the school observing.

 If your child sees you, they likely are not going to act as they usually do.
 Their behavior will either be better or worse, but it’s not very likely that it will be business as usual.
 Also, if staff know you are coming, or even once they see you arrive, it is likely that they will be on their best behavior.
 If you planned a “gotcha!” you’re not likely to get it. (and I’m wildly against trying to get gotcha moments anyway, very poor practice)